benhumphry/paperless-metadata-manager/README.md

 ### Merge Tab

-Consolidate similar items:
+Consolidate similar items with intelligent grouping:

+**Suggestion Groups:**
+- Groups are displayed alphabetically with a type indicator:
+  - `.*` (blue) = Prefix match - items sharing a common starting word
+  - `~` (green) = Similar match - items with similar names (Levenshtein distance)
+- Items can appear in multiple groups if they match both criteria

+**How to Merge:**
+1. Click "Find Suggestions" to load all items and compute groups
-1. Click on suggestion groups to add items to selection
+2. Click on suggestion groups to add all items to selection
-2. Or use custom search to find specific items
+3. Or use custom search to find specific items
-3. Click individual items to add/remove from selection
+4. Click individual items to add/remove from selection
-4. Enter target name and click "Merge Selected"
+5. Enter target name and click "Merge Selected"

+**Live Filtering:**
+- Type in the prefix filter box for instant filtering (no server round-trip)
+- Groups are recomputed client-side as you type

-The merge process:
+**The merge process:**
 1. Creates the target item (if it doesn't exist)
 2. Reassigns all documents to the target
 3. Deletes the source items
+4. Automatically refreshes suggestions to reflect the changes

 ## Deployment Options